neurospin/brainomics/bioresource/README.md

 For example there are 13749965 lines.

-2: Split the file into n parts, e.g. 7, which will run in paralle.
+2: Split the file into n parts, e.g. 7, which will run in parallel.
 Each file contains roughly 13749965/7 = 1964281 lines.
 Therefore run

 ```